 After such observations, it is needless to say that distinguishing between Purely Administrative and Quasi-Judicial actions is a very cumbersome and difficult task.
 However, it can be reckoned that all those functions, which are neither Quasi-Judicial or Quasi-Legislative, are pure administrative functions.

 Although such actions are purely administrative in nature, it must not be understood that these actions cannot escape the doctrine of Natural Justice.
-In the case of In Re Pergamon Press Ltd., it was established that whether the function being discharged by the administration may be regarded as ‘quasi-judicial’ or ‘administrative’, it must nevertheless be discharged with fairness.
-Such administrative actions can be statutory that having the force of law or non statutory are devoid of such force.
-Although the bulk of such action is statutory in nature and deriving their existence from a statute or the Constitution, in some cases may be non-statutory, such as issuing directions to subordinate authorities or bodies, but its violation may be visited with various disciplinary actions.
+In the case of In Re Pergamon Press Ltd., it was established that whether the function is discharged by the administration may be regarded as ‘quasi-judicial’ or ‘administrative’, it must nevertheless be discharged with fairness.
+Such administrative actions can be statutory that have the force of law or non-statutory are devoid of such force.
+Although the bulk of such action is statutory in nature and deriving their existence from a statute or the Constitution, in some cases may be non-statutory, such as issuing directions to subordinate authorities or bodies, but its violation may be visited by various disciplinary actions.

 Thus, such classifications are purely academic in nature and do not have any bearing upon their application as these principles can’t be applied in form of close and separated caskets.

 Jayantilal Amrit Lal Shodhan vs F.N.
 Rana And Others, 1964 SCR (5) 294.